 Our defective product attorney from the Law Offices of Howard Kornberg explains that the previous year marked a 6.6 percent increase compared to the 2016 figures.
 With drug overdoses accounting for a higher death toll compared to any other non-disease cause of death, including homicides and car crashes, it is time to hold drug manufacturers accountable.

 But is it even possible to do that?
 Can drug manufacturers be held liable for fatalities caused by drug overdoses and addictions?
 In order to answer this question, it is important to understand what is behind the increase in drug overdose deaths.

 Opioids and the uptick in drug overdose deaths in the U.S.

 The increase in drug overdose fatalities in the U.S. is mainly caused by the ever-growing use of such synthetic opioids as Fentanyl.
 In fact, in 2017 alone, nearly 30,000 Americans died from synthetic opioid overdoses.
 The harm caused by synthetic opioids has prompted safety groups to call on California lawmakers to ban opioid drugs in the U.S.

 Fact: Did you know that Fentanyl is up to 50 times more powerful than heroin and is relatively easy and cheap to make?

-The problem with Fentanyl and other synthetic opioids is that they are often mixed with other, equally addictive drugs, such as heroin and cocaine, especially when purchased by patients on the streets.
-In that case, it is nearly impossible to hold the drug manufacturers liable for wrongful death.
+The problem with Fentanyl and other synthetic opioids are that they are often mixed with other, equally addictive drugs, such as heroin and cocaine, especially when purchased by patients on the streets.
+In that case, it is nearly impossible to hold drug manufacturers liable for wrongful death.